Hidayat Nur Wahid

 Death penalty is also to penalise criminals that have stepped beyond humanity, once a person acted inhumanely then maybe death penalty is the only way.

-26. Mohammed Khafi Says:
+26. Mohammed Khafi says:

 Dimp,